charleslagace/heat_transfer/README.md

 menu, then enter the (x, y) coordinate that you wish to follow.
 While the simulation is running, the temperature at each time incrementation will be sent to a work sheet in Excel.
-You can save this sheet on your computer at any time, using the <i>Export<i> command.
+You can save this sheet on your computer at any time, using the <i>Export</i> command.
 You can also follow more than one point if you want; in this case, the temperature values for each point will appear in different columns of the Excel work sheet.</p>
 <p>